 Midwest League—Low A—South Bend

-Cubs scored twice in the 11th to beat the Phillies.
+Cubs scored five times in the top of the 8th and hung on to beat the M’s.

 Hitting Recap: Scouting reports on C Miguel Amaya lauded his defensive skills but the Panamanian didn’t get many high marks for his bat.
 The 17-year-old collected his third straight multi-hit game and upped his average to .311 with two hits and two RBI.
 2B Fidel Mejia (.415) went 2-for-4 with a RBI and 3B Henrry Pedra (.250) knocked in a run.
 SS Aramis Ademan (.212) was on base three times with a single an two walks, scoring twice.
 LF Abraham Rodriguez (.283) was 0-for-4 , snapping his 11-game hitting streak.